LegolasVzla/django-google-maps/README.md

 	DB_HOST=host
 	DB_PORT=port

+	[GEOSGeometryConf]
+	max_distance=5

 	[googleMapsConf]
  	API_KEY=yourGoogleAPIKey
 	defaultLat=<Your_default_latitude>
  	defaultLng=<Your_default_lingitude>

 By default, DB_HOST and DB_PORT in PostgreSQL are localhost/5432.
+A 'max_distance' suggested could be from 1-5 kilometers, to display nearby places.
+Also, if you have a Font Awesome key for icons, you can add it in the **settings.ini** file:

+	[font-awesomeConf]
+	KEY=your_key

 Then, run the migrations: